infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 ```
 # takeUntil
-[takeUntil](https://rxjs.dev/api/operators/takeUntil) operator is another way of handling unsubscribing.
+[takeUntil](https://rxjs.dev/api/operators/takeUntil) operator is another way of unsubscribing.
 It accepts another observable and will unsubscribe as soon as the passed observable emits.
 In most cases it will be used in a `subject`/`ngOnDestroy` combination.
 If using this approach don't forget to complete the `subject` as well, as the `takeUntil` creates a subscription which you need to handle too.

 ```ts
 private readonly destroy$ = new Subject<void>();